sidnarsipur/protect-ai/README.md

 About
 ==========

-Protect AI blocks unauthorized web crawlers from accessing pages and files on your website by generating a custom [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/create-robots-txt) file.
+Block unauthorized web crawlers from accessing pages and files on your website by generating a custom [robots.txt](https://developers.google.com/search/docs/crawling-indexing/robots/create-robots-txt) file.

 Installation
 ==============